johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-08-14-react-usesearchparamsstate/index.md

 The React [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) hook is a great way to persist state inside the context of a component in React.
-This post demonstrates a simple React hook that stores state in the URL querystring.
+This post demonstrates a simple React hook that stores state in the URL querystring, building on top of React Routers `useSearchParams` hook.

 ## `useState`